Linhy120/Power-system-dynamics-stability-and-control/README.md

 ## How to participate

 Currently this repository is set to public but I will to set it as private in several weeks, mainly considering easier management and privacy issues.
-When it is set to private, you will need a Github account so that I can set you as a contributor to let you access all the contents.
+When it is set to private, you will need a Github account so that I will be able to invite you as a collaborator to let you access all the contents.

 Following are several steps to propose a change: